bbenz/app30-docs/README.md

 You've now learned how to move an application a little further in your moderinzation journey.
 You're removing your need to manually manage systems and adding scale based on needs, not what you bought a long time ago.

-Stick around for the MOD40 and learn how you can take your next step in containers on Azure and work with Kubernetes.
+stick around for the MOD40 and learn how you can take your next step in containers on Azure and work with Kubernetes.